frameworklabs/proto_activities/README.md

 } pa_end
 ```

+In this example, a fast led is blinked for 3 ticks and then both the fast and a slow led are blinked concurrently for 10 ticks.

+## Constructs

-As can be seen, an activity is defined by the `pa_activity` macro which takes the
+As can be seen in the example above, an activity is defined by the `pa_activity` macro which takes the
 name of the activity as first parameter.

-This is followed by what is called a context (`pa_ctx`) and which stores the
+This is followed by what is called a context (`pa_ctx(...)`) and which stores the
 state which should outlive a single tick.
-In this context, also the sub-activities used are declared with `pa_use`.
-Separate the context elements with a semicolon `;`.
+Also sub-activities used in the activity are declared here with the `pa_use(<SomeActivity>)` macro.
+Separate context elements need to be separated by a semicolon (`;`).
-If using delays, use the `pa_ctx_tm` instead, which holds an implicit time variable.
+To use delays within an activity, use `pa_ctx_tm` instead of `pa_ctx`, which holds an implicit time variable.

 After the context, place the input and output parameters of the activity.

 At the end of an activity, use `pa_activity_end` or just `pa_end` to close it off.

+Within an activity you can place normal C control structures and the following synchronous statements.

-For a detailed description of the statements, currently refer to the [Blech documentation](https://www.blech-lang.org/docs/user-manual/statements).
+For a detailed description of the statements, please currently refer to the [Blech documentation](https://www.blech-lang.org/docs/user-manual/statements) and look at the `proto_activities` test and example programs.

 * `pa_pause`: will pause the activity for one tick
 * `pa_halt`: will pause the activity forever